nicholaswmin/fsm/README.md

 > a [finite-state machine][fsm]

-> A mathematical model of computation.
+> ... is a mathematical model of computation.
-> It is an abstract machine that can be in exactly one of a finite number of
+> It is an abstract machine that can be in *one* of a finite number of
 > *states* at any given time.
 > The change from one state to another is called a *transition*.

 Ever ruminated if the elevator you just stepped in could malfunction and decapitate you?
-It won't.
-It's modelled as an FSM which allows it to `move` only if state is:
+It wont.
+It's modelled as an FSM which only allows it to: `move` if state is:
 `doors-closed`.

 This implementation is remarkably simple, well-tested & safe against